glowacki-dev/ruby-kaigi-notes/day-2/README.md

 For example let's take a custom cop created by rails and used in their repository.
 After exporting it to RuboCop repository it would be possible for anyone using rails to keep the same style.
 Then, rails could drop their own implementation and actually use one that comes with rubocop.
 This allows whole community to write better code.

-## Julian Nadeau - Scaling Teams using Tests for Productivity and Education
+## Julian Nadeau - "Scaling Teams using Tests for Productivity and Education"

 ### Intro